 Attendees and healthcare workers at both sites will be requested to complete a structured, validated and anonymous online questionnaire to assess distress, anxiety and coping strategies.
 The experience of frontline healthcare workers will be further explored through focus group discussions.
 COVID-19 screening is to continue and be part of the recovery phase.

-This project will provide insight into possible mitigations and new working practices that will benefit mental health in these frontline interactions for both attendees and healthcare workers.
+This phase 2 project will provide insight into possible mitigations and new working practices that will benefit mental health in these frontline interactions for both attendees and healthcare workers.

 Chief Investigators: Dr Rob Commons/Dr David Lister/Sharon Sykes

 Associate Investigators: Dr Caroline Bartolo – Ballarat Health Services/St John of God Ballarat; Dr Raquel Cowan – Ballarat Health Services/St John of God Ballarat; Laura Martin – Western Victoria Primary Health Network; Dr Vince Russell – St John of God Ballarat; Dr Chris Preston – Western Health/Ballarat Health Services; Professor John Yearwood – Deakin University; Associate Professor Andrew Stranieri – Federation University; Dr Paul Perversi – Deakin University

 The emergence of the COVID-19 threat with its profound impact on society further changed the context of health service delivery in the Ballarat, Geelong and Western region.
 It has had wide-ranging impacts upon individual sufferers, their caregivers, the healthcare system and broader society.
 Rapid adaptations have been made to the Ballarat healthcare network including the introduction of fever screening clinics, reductions in elective surgery, reallocation of public and private patients between hospitals, restrictions on hospital visitors, and increased numbers of patients requiring isolation while undergoing COVID- 19 testing.